conda/conda/docs/source/faq.rst

       $ conda config --add create_default_packages scipy=0.12.0

-   After performing the above command you can create a new environments in the standard way (the *scipy* in 0.12.0 version will be installed in all of them).
+   After performing the above command you can create new environments in the standard way (scipy version 0.12.0 will be installed in all of them).

 #.
 How can I ignore packages from automatic installation during creation of new and clean environment X (e.g. ``myenv``)?